aji/miau/README.md

     pushed to `master`) should be well-documented and well-tested.
 The integrity of the CI pipeline relies on good tests, and documentation is a key way of communicating with other developers about your code.
-The builds run by `bob` include documentation, which developers are expected to keep relevant and helpful.
+The builds include documentation, which developers are expected to keep relevant and helpful.

   * Avoid `pub` if it's not needed.
 Thankfully Rust makes it hard to accidentally make something visible to everybody, but putting `pub` on